tominebergseth/551_hospital_database/README.md

 ## Instructions on Accessing UI:
 - UI Access is contingent on building the databases using the above command line methods.
+    - For testing of UI, please ensure databases are setup, and sample data is entered through the command line. * NOTE: You can input your own data or simply use the examples in SampleData.txt
 - Update user UI access user credentials under "# User credentials", at the top of the UI.py file.
-- Ensure that streamlit is available in your python terminal:
+- Ensure that streamlit is installed in your python terminal
-      - pip install streamlit
 - Navigate to the folder containing both python scripts
+    - cd /Path/to/folder
     - streamlit run UI.py

 ## UI Usability: